sziccardi1998/EmployeeTracker/README.md

 ## Installation

 Node.js will need to be installed to use this application.
 After downloading the application, use the command npm init and npm install to download all of the application dependencies.
 Additionally a schema will need to be created with the included .sql file.
+The users password to their MySQL account will need to be included in server.js for this application to work.

 ## Questions